evncosta/100-Days-of-Code/Day 21/README.md

 - Object interaction and coordination
 - Game state management
 - Modular game architecture with multiple classes

-## 🎓 Course Context

-This project was part of **Day 21: Build the Snake Game Part 2: Inheritance & List Slicing** in the 100 Days of Code curriculum.
-It completes the Snake game with advanced features.

 ## 🎮 Game Features